 The kids have been taking the Fort Magic kit outside this summer, especially during playdates, to make their own obstacle courses and games.
 They build forts and houses and such with it inside, too, but with the warm weather and the need to send kids out of our small house for my own sanity (“ahem”) and their healthful active play, they’ve been building more outside.

 By the way, with the Summer Olympics around the corner, we’re gearing up for our own backyard Olympics (using Fort Magic, of course) and have created artful award medals and a colorful Olympic Games sign.
-I’ll share how we made those in the next post…
+Click here to see how make your own Olympic medals for kids.

 In the meantime, here are some backyard obstacle course ideas and inspiration, from my kids to yours!